C. F. J. Galloway: Military career

 He was promoted to Lieutenant 14 February 1900 and served with R.M.R.E. in South Africa during the Anglo-Boer War earning the Queen's South Africa Medal with 5 clasps – "Cape Colony", "Orange Free State", "Transvaal", "South Africa 1901" and "South Africa 1902". returning to England in 1902, being promoted to Captain 19 March 1904:

 At the start of the First World War he returned to the R.M.R.E. as Temporary Captain 3 September 1914 with No. 4 Siege Co.
 He was wounded in 1915, and then posted to No. 6 Siege Co. landing in France in May 1916, by which time the preparations for the Battle of the Somme were in full swing.
 The Company's work consisted in the main of construction of new hutted camps, hospitals and base installations, e.g. ammunition depots.
 Captain Galloway ran a school for Australian N.C.O's and Sappers and was promoted to Acting Major 17 March 1917.
 He was sick and evacuated to England in July 1918.

-After discharge from hospital in autumn 1918 he rejoined at Monmouth and was posted to York as D.O., R.E.
+After being discharged from the hospital in autumn 1918, he rejoined at Monmouth and was posted to York as D.O., R.E.
 (Garrison Engineer).
-He later served with the R.M.R.E. in Mesopotamia (Iraq) in 1919 and Persia (Iran) in 1920, being promoted to the rank of Major 1 April 1920.
+He later served with the R.M.R.E. in Mesopotamia (Iraq) in 1919 and Persia (Iran) in 1920, being promoted to the rank of Major on 1 April 1920.

-In addition to his Boer war medals he also received the 1914–15 Star, the British War Medal, Victory Medal and the General Service Medal with two clasps:Iraq and N.W.
+In addition to his Boer war medals, he also received the 1914–15 Star, the British War Medal, Victory Medal and the General Service Medal with two clasps: Iraq and N.W.
 Persia.